hankcs/HanLP/README.md

 pip install hanlp
 ```

-HanLP requires Python 3.6 or later.
-GPU/TPU is suggested but not mandatory.
+HanLP requires Python 3.6 or higher.
+While GPU or TPU acceleration is recommended, it is not mandatory.

 ### Quick Start